 Everyone is familiar with holly, the plant with shiny leaves and red berries that you use to deck the halls at Christmas.
-But what is a possumhaw holly?
+What is a possumhaw holly?
 It is a kind of deciduous holly native to North America.
 Keep reading for more possumhaw holly information.
 We’ll give you some tips about how to grow possumhaw hollies and possumhaw holly care.

 What is a Possumhaw Holly?